AbSsEnT/giskard-tech-exercise/submission/report.md

 ## Possible improvements
 1) Variational auto-encoder to sample observations which are close in latent spase to misclassified points;
 2) Use more granular oversampling ratio in custom oversampling, i.e. use specific oversampling ratio for each feature value.
-3) Develop automated heuristic to highlight 'bad' feature values.
+3) Develop automated heuristic to distill 'bad' feature values;
+4) Use more feature values, which model under-performs on.

 ------------------------------------
 Author: Mykyta Alekseiev, 05.04.2023